mguazzardo-forte/katacoda-scenarios/playground4-7/tips.md

 * **Username:** ``developer``{{copy}}
 * **Password:** ``developer``{{copy}}

-## Logging in to the Cluster via CLI
+## Loguearse al openshift via clia

 When the OpenShift playground is created you will be logged in initially as a cluster admin (`oc whoami`{{execute}}) on the command line.
 This will allow you to perform